-Dr. Mensah noted that most contraceptives can be obtained from most pharmacy shops (over the counter) but there is the need to first get proper counseling from a health care provider before commencement.
+Dr. Mensah noted that most contraceptives can be obtained from most pharmacy shops (over the counter) but there is the need to first get proper counselling from a health care provider before commencement.

-Proper counseling and clinical examination, he explained, would guarantee the user the correct contraceptive and avoid possible side effects or reactions from compounding into other more dangerous health conditions later in life adding that your eligibility can only be known through counseling.
+Proper counselling and clinical examination, he explained, would guarantee the user the correct contraceptive and avoid possible side effects or reactions from compounding into other more dangerous health conditions later in life adding that your eligibility can only be known through counselling.

 “No matter the kind of health condition anyone has, there is an available contraceptive for them,” Dr. Mensah pointed out, stressing on the need for proper investigations before usage.

-He noted that a young girl at 16 can procure a pill over the counter for use but a first time user might not get the counseling needed and explained that infections and other health conditions for instance, must be treated before a particular contraceptive such as intra uterine device can be used.
+He noted that a young girl at 16 can procure a pill over the counter for use but a first time user might not get the counselling needed and explained that infections and other health conditions, for instance, must be treated before a particular contraceptive such as intrauterine device can be used.

-Most health facilities in the country have youth friendly centers where young people can access contraceptive services.
+Most health facilities in the country have youth-friendly centres where young people can access contraceptive services.

-Dr. Mensah said 80 per cent the Ghana Health Service facilities have such centers.
-In such facilities there are people trained to handle the youth to help them settle comfortably..
+Dr. Mensah said 80 per cent the Ghana Health Service facilities have such centres.
+In such facilities there are people trained to handle the youth to help them settle comfortably.

 These facilities are often separated from the main family planning units and the health workers who work there are orientated because of the orientated to be able to attend to young people who need help with contraceptive usage.

-Dr. Mensah noted that for young people to feel at ease, most facilities without a young center can come up with different days and time for young people to avoid lumping them up with adults.
-He advised that other youth friendly initiatives could be introduced to encourage the youth to seek counseling when necessary.
+Dr Mensah noted that for young people to feel at ease, most facilities without a young centre can come up with different days and time for young people to avoid lumping them up with adults.
+He advised that other youth-friendly initiatives could be introduced to encourage the youth to seek counselling when necessary.

-According to Dr. Mensah counseling a young person must be done by a midwife who is reliable, uphold confidentiality (trust) and can guarantee privacy.
+According to Dr Mensah counselling, a young person must be done by a midwife who is reliable, uphold confidentiality (trust) and can guarantee privacy.
 These things he stressed are very important for the adolescent.